samandaruzbekistan/quiz-checker-telegram-bot/CHANNEL_SUBSCRIPTION_SETUP.md

 - Keep your bot tokens secure and never commit them to version control
 - The bot only checks if users are members of public channels
-- Users can leave channels after the initial check, so consider periodic re-verification
+- Users can leave channels after the initial check, so the verification button is important
+- Callback queries are validated to prevent unauthorized actions

+## API Methods Used

+The following Telegram API methods are used in the TelegramService:

+- `getChatMember`: Check user's subscription status
+- `sendInlineKeyboard`: Send message with inline buttons
+- `answerCallbackQuery`: Answer callback queries
+- `editMessageText`: Edit existing messages
+- `editMessageReplyMarkup`: Update message keyboard